Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/index.md

 ## Data Binding

 SyntaxEditor has the capability of allowing two-way binding of its text to any other data source.
-This feature is disabled by default for performance reasons, but can be enabled via a property setting.
+This feature is disabled by default for performance reasons but can be enabled via a property setting.

 See the [Data Binding](data-binding.md) topic for more information.

 ## Indent Providers (Auto-Indent)

-Indent providers are classes that implement [IIndentProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IIndentProvider) and contain code to perform automatic indentation when the Enter key is pressed.
+Indent providers are classes that implement [IIndentProvider](xref:@ActiproUIRoot.Controls.SyntaxEditor.IIndentProvider) and contain code to perform automatic indentation when the <kbd>Enter</kbd> key is pressed.

 See the [Indent Providers (Auto-Indent)](indent-providers.md) topic for more information.

 ## Delimiter Auto-Completion

-Delimiter auto-completion occurs when the end user types a start delimiter and a related end delimiter is auto-inserted after the caret.
+Delimiter auto-completion occurs when the end user types a start delimiter, and a related end delimiter is auto-inserted after the caret.
 This improves code editing productivity since it means less overall typing is required to output the same code.

 See the [Delimiter Auto-Completion](delimiter-auto-completion.md) topic for more information.